pitygiusz/pitygiusz/README.md

 # Hi there 👋

-I’m **Piotr Jurczyk** — Data Science student at MiNI, Warsaw University of Technology, with a Bachelor’s degree in Mathematics and a solid foundation in programming and data analysis.
+I’m **Piotr Jurczyk** — Data Science student at Warsaw University of Technology, with a Bachelor’s degree in Mathematics and a solid foundation in programming and data analysis.

 ## 🧑‍💻 Personal Projects